Police arrest 150 as unrest spreads to multiple towns after 17-year-old driver killed by police

 Asked about police abuses, Macron said justice should be allowed to run its course.

-A lawyer for Nael’s family, Yassine Bouzrou, told The Associated Press they want the police officer prosecuted for murder instead of manslaughter.
+A lawyer for Nahel's family, Yassine Bouzrou, told The Associated Press they want the police officer prosecuted for murder instead of manslaughter.

 French soccer star Kylian Mbappe, who grew up in the Paris suburb of Bondy, was among many shocked by what happened.